GoogleCloudPlatform/community/tutorials/dotnet-mvms-quickstart.md

 ## Project setup

-GCP organizes resources into projects, which allows you to collect all of the related resources for a single application in one place.
+GCP organizes resources into projects, which collects all of the related resources for a single application in one place.

 Begin by creating a new project or selecting an existing project for this tutorial.